FhenixProtocol/cofhe-scaffold-eth/README.md

 The portal displays:

-- **Initialization Status**: Shows whether CoFHE is initialized, the connected account, and current network
+- **Connection Status**: Shows whether CoFHE is connected, the connected account, and current network
 - **Active Permit**: Displays details about the currently active permit including name, ID, issuer, and expiration
 - **Permit Management**: Allows users to create new permits, switch between existing permits, and delete unused permits